RubinoD1/OOP-Team-Profile-Generator/README.md

 2) Output
 -  Generates an HTML webpage that displays summaries for each person

-3) double check .gitignore file has all proper files included
+3) double check .gitignore file has all proper files included (check last assignment info)

 4) make video guide